Y20 Youth Summit

-The scholarship place is fully funded and includes all domestic and international flights, accommodation, breakfasts, visas, insurance, and registration fees (you will need to cover the cost of meals and some transfers).
+The Scholarship is fully funded and includes all domestic and international flights, accommodation, breakfasts, visas, insurance, and registration fees.
+You will only need to cover the cost of meals and some transfers.

-* Shortlisted applicants must undertake a phone or Skype interview with a member of the Global Voices Executive Team.
-You must be available between Tuesday 27 March - Monday 2 April.
+* Shortlisted applicants must undertake a phone interview with a member of the Global Voices Executive Team.
+You must be available between these dates to participate in an interview.

 To be eligible for the Global Voices National Scholarship you must be:

-- Available to travel to Canberra and Argentina for the specified dates
+Available to travel to Canberra and Japan for the specified dates

-- Able to commit 5 hours a week to the program in the lead up to the summit
+Able to commit 5 hours a week to the Scholarship Program, in particular to the Research Fellowship, until completion.

-The scholarship recipient will have a good understanding of international relations and an interest in global development and economics.
+The National Scholarship recipient will have a good understanding of international relations and an interest in global development and economics.
 The successful candidate will be capable and confident presenting to groups, enjoy team work and have excellent communication skills.

 We look favourably upon applicants with experience in the private sector, NGOs or public administration or are actively participating in a Youth Platform, NGO or social enterprise.